cole-k/call-by-push-block/Readme.md

     are conditions where pushing a player character off the grid is necessary.
     Remember: you only need to push a block into each hole.</details>
   - <details><summary>Spoiler</summary>The order you try things in often matters.
-Sometimes you may have the right idea, but wrong execution order.</details>
+Sometimes you may have the right idea but wrong execution order.</details>
   - <details><summary>Spoiler</summary>Reset or undo early if you realize you are in an unwinnable state.
 A quick trick to determine whether you are in